gtxaspec/wz_flash-helper/docs/README_backup.md

 **Step 3:** Insert your SD card into your camera and power on.

-**Step 4:** Wait for the camera to restart after the backup operation is finished.
+**Step 4:** Wait for the program to finish.
+After it is finished, the camera will reboot.

 **Step 5:** Check your SD card for the backup directory: